-So, I’ve been touting my upcoming serial novel, A Figure from the Common Lot, and I’ve been touting the blog it will appear on, Torsade Literary Space.
-(Link takes you to The Culture, a Pinterest board that tells a lot about where I’m coming from).
+So, I’ve been touting my novel, A Figure from the Common Lot, and I’ve been touting my blog.
+(Check All Things Torsade, a Pinterest board that tells a lot about where I’m coming from).

 How does this work?
-I create and post original art, poetry, fiction and non-fiction . . . now cartoons, on my sister blog, The Cartoon House.
+I create and post original art, poetry, fiction and non-fiction…now cartoons, on Torsade’s sister blog, The Cartoon House.
 On the slide menu, top right, you’ll find several pages: these are the “homes” of the Torsade exclusives.
-The Excerpts director is an easy guide that takes you through a list of books for sale (on Amazon, links provided) and ongoing stories.
+The Table of Selected Contents is an easy guide that takes you through a list of books (a couple for sale on Amazon, links provided) and ongoing stories.

 Sign up, and you’ll start getting emails with every new post.
 Each post takes you to the page, acting for you as a bookmarking system.
-For example, if you were to follow my novella (beginning September), “Are You Alienated”, you’d get a post with an excerpt in the neighborhood of five hundred words, ending with a link to the page, where the story can be read as a book, wide-screened and fully formatted, as the image below indicates.
+For example, if you had been following my novella, “Are You Alienated”, you’d have got a series of posts, each with an excerpt in the neighborhood of five hundred words, ending with a link to the page, where the story can be read as a book, wide-screened and fully formatted, as the image below indicates.

 Another feature is the links I attach to many of the images.
 These take you to such sources as Atlas Obscura, Encyclopedia Britannica, Wikipedia, where information supplemental to the content may be found.
 I sometimes throw in a song link from YouTube.
 Three examples: Annie Lennox and Al Green’s “Put a Little Love in Your Heart”; Jars of Clay’s “There is a River”; Earth, Wind and Fire’s “That’s the Way of the World”.
-If I mention a work by another author, or a magazine article, I link to it in the text.
+If I mention a work by another author, or a magazine article, I generally link to it in the text.